orensk/League-of-Legends-Pro-Data-Analysis/README.md

 | Red    | 0.477155 |     0.469713 | 0.681865 |     0.494395 |      0.594159 |   2.35309 |      0.421479 |      0.45756 |       -86.7126 |     -23.6677 |        -248.29 |      4.70626 |

 ## Missingness Analysis

+### NMAR Analysis:

+There are many columns in this data set so NMAR is largely weakened because these columns offer explanations for the missingness of the values.
+Most columns can be explained by seeing how different leagues collect data, looking at the datacompleteness column, looking to the game timer to see if it was possible for an even to even happen, looking at position (player vs team), etc.

+### Missingness Dependency

+<iframe src="assets/team_md_plot.html" width=600 height=400 frameBorder=0></iframe>

 ## Hypothesis Testing